 Continue exploring the peninsula and perhaps stop to the small town of Hofsos for a dip in the local pool.
 (B) (175km)

 Head to Snaefellsnes Peninsula and cross the Laxárdalsheiði heath to the Haukadalur valley to visit a replica of a Viking farm.
 (B) (260km)

 Hike along the coast from Arnarstapi to Hellnar, stop for a break at the friendly coffee house Fjoruhusid and drive around the tip of the peninsula.
 (B) (175km)

-* Please contact us for full details and conditions of car hire
+* Please call us on 020 7666 1290 for full details and conditions of car hire

 This really was hands down the best trip we've ever had - no exaggeration!
 What a fantastic, beautiful country, and the organization with all your tips was perfect.
 We loved the Laxa Hotel, as it offered the 24-hour wake up call; they woke us after midnight and we spent an hour and a half outside in absolute awe at the most spectacular display of the northern lights!
 It was beautiful beyond words.
 We thoroughly enjoyed all the waterfalls and geysers, the black beaches, the ice lagoon, the herring museum abd shark museums, and even saw humpback whales.
 Thank you a million times, we had the most AMAZING and wonderful vacation.